GongWenwuu/GongWenwuu.github.io/index.md

 Here is **Wenwu GONG (龚文武 in Chinese)**.

-I am currently a Postdoctoral at the <a href="https://stat-ds.sustech.edu.cn/"> Department of Statistics and Data Science, SUSTech</a>, Shenzhen, where I work on **low-rank tensor learning** and **nonconvex optimization**.
+I am currently a Postdoctoral at the <a href="https://stat-ds.sustech.edu.cn/"> Department of Statistics and Data Science, SUSTech</a>, Shenzhen, where I work on **low-rank tensor learning** and **interpretable neural networks**.

 <br>